Closed

 Processing and Agreement

-- Successful applicants are invited to negotiate and sign a contribution agreement.
+- Successful applicants are invited to work with RNCan to draft, sign, and execute a contribution agreement.

-- No funding commitment exists until the agreement is signed by both parties.
+- No funding commitment or obligation exists until the contribution agreement is signed by both parties.

 Additional information